MyoMod/MyoMod.github.io/index.md

           The idea
         text: >-
-          Idea of an Open Source myo-prothesis targeted at people that can't afford currently available high-tech prosthesis.
+          Idea of an Open Source myo-prosthesis targeted at people that can't afford currently available high-tech prosthesis.

   - type: members.html